 Have you met with the Patient Participation Group since the merger?

-- We are meeting with the PPG on October 17th at Hereford Rowing Club.
-If you would like to join the PPG please email email@example.com for the attention of Bethany Wright.
+- We meet with the Patient Participation Group every three months.
+If you would like to join the PPG please email email@example.com for the attention of Bethany Wright

 Any questions or views?